Sawtooth Bridges

-The Sawtooth Bridges are a pair of railroad bridges on the Northeast Corridor (NEC) known individually as Amtrak Bridge No. 7.80 and Amtrak Bridge No. 7.96.
-They are located in the Meadowlands in Kearny, New Jersey, between Newark Penn Station and Secaucus Junction at a stretch where the rights-of-way of Amtrak, NJ Transit, PATH, and Conrail converge and re-align.
-The name refers to their appearance and the numbers refer to the milepoint (MP) from New York Penn Station.
+The Sawtooth Bridges are a pair of railroad bridges that carry the Northeast Corridor (NEC) over a series of NJ Transit, PATH, and Conrail tracks.
+They are located in the Meadowlands in Kearny, New Jersey, between Newark Penn Station and Secaucus Junction.
+The name refers to their appearance.

+The two bridges are known individually as Amtrak Bridge No. 7.80 and Amtrak Bridge No. 7.96, where the numbers refer to the milepoint (MP) from New York Penn Station.
+They are separated by a short section of track atop an embankment.

 Originally built by the Pennsylvania Railroad, they are now owned and operated by Amtrak.
 They are slated for replacement as part of the Gateway Program, an infrastructure-improvement program along the NEC.